TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

    `Data Transfer Objects in Extbase <https://usetypo3.com/dtos-in-extbase.html>`__ are an alternative solution to store the form data beween redirections.

+.. todo: Replace the ObjectManager class. deprecation #90803 in TYPO3 11.2.

 In the first example, Extbase will build the URL and call :php:`redirectToUri()`.